NFL final cuts: One thing you need to know about every team's initial 2017 roster

 Tennessee Titans : Receivers set, Sharpe stashed on IR

 The Titans did more work to their receiver group than at any other position this offseason, signing Eric Decker and drafting Corey Davis and Taywan Taylor .
 With the new names in Tennessee Volunteers and Rishard Matthews a roster lock after a productive 2016, there wasn't much room for any other holdovers.
 Harry Douglas landed the fifth spot, with former mid-round pick Tajae Sharpe being stashed on the IR with a foot injury.
-Tre McBride and Eric Weems were among the receivers cut on Saturday.
+Tre McBride and Eric Weems were among the receivers cut Saturday.

 AFC West